alchemyplatform/alchemy-sdk-js/README.md

 - `getSpamNftContracts()`: Returns a list of all spam contracts marked by Alchemy.
 - `findContractDeployer()`: Find the contract deployer and block number for a given NFT contract address.
 - `refreshNftMetadata()`: Refresh the cached NFT metadata for a contract address and a single tokenId.
-- `refreshNftContract()`: Refresh the cached metadata for all tokens in the specified contract address.
+- `refreshNftContract()`: Enqueues the specified contract address to have all token ids' metadata refreshed.
 - `getNftFloorPrice()`: Return the floor prices of a NFT contract by marketplace.

 ### Comparing `BaseNft` and `Nft`